Kashu7100/Qualia2.0/qualia2/data/README.md

   <img src="/assets/fashion_mnist_data.png">
 </p>

+### EMNIST
+The EMNIST dataset is a set of handwritten character digits derived from the NIST Special Database 19  and converted to a 28x28 pixel image format and dataset.

 ### CIFAR10
 The CIFAR-10 dataset consists of 60000 32x32 colour images in 10 classes, with 6000 images per class.
 There are 50000 training images and 10000 test images.